neoKode1/DirectorchairAi/README.md

    ```

 3. **Set up environment variables**
-   Create a `.env.local` file in the root directory:
+   Create a `.env.local` file in the root directory with just these two variables:
    ```env
    FAL_KEY=your_fal_ai_key_here
    ANTHROPIC_API_KEY=your_anthropic_key_here
    ```

+   **That's it!** No other environment variables are required for basic deployment.

 4. **Run the development server**
    ```bash